kguzek/CornyFlakezPlugin/README.md

 ### Debug menu

-This menu can be opened by pressing `[` and it contains information regarding peds and vehicles belonging to the active callout.s
+This menu can be opened by pressing `[` and it contains information regarding peds and vehicles belonging to the active callouts.

 #### Thank you for reading!